michaelpq/michaelpq.github.io/manuals/linux/configuration/bash/index.markdown

                the current shell (EXIT)
   * Ctrl + Z   Send the signal SIGTSTP to the current task, which suspends it.
                To return to it later enter fg 'process name' (foreground).

+## Commands

+This is useful to run a command in a loop, until a failure happens:

+    while ./command; do :; done